Port Chester, New York

 Port Chester is a village in the U.S. state of New York and the largest part of the town of Rye in Westchester County by population.
-At the 2010 U.S. census, the village had a population of 28,967 and was the fifth-most populous village in New York State.
-In 2019, its population grew to a census-estimated 29,342 residents.
-Located in southeast Westchester, Port Chester forms part of the New York City metropolitan statistical area.
-Port Chester borders Connecticut and the town of Greenwich to the east.
+As of the 2020 census, Port Chester had a population of 31,693.
+Port Chester is part of the New York City metropolitan statistical area.
+Located in southeast Westchester County, Port Chester borders Connecticut and the town of Greenwich to the east.
 It is one of only 12 villages in New York still incorporated under a charter; other villages either incorporated or reincorporated under the provisions of Village Law.

-The village of Port Chester is nicknamed the "Gateway to New England" and serves as a transportation hub between New England states and New York.
+The village of Port Chester is nicknamed the "Gateway to New England" and serves as a transportation hub between New Englanders and New York.
 Its economy is primarily stimulated by small businesses, the local government and several national chain stores.

 Names

 The Wappinger people called the land on which the village was founded "Haseco", meaning "marshy land" or "marshy hassock".
 Upon colonial settlement, the area became known as Saw Pit (or Sawpits) for the saw pits in use during the time.
 Logs were cut in holes in the ground for wood to be used for homesteading.
 The name Saw Pit was used for the first time in 1732.
 The village outgrew this name and became Port Chester by incorporating as a village in 1868.